-- CPK-3 is from skeletal muscle.
+- CPK-3 is found in your skeletal muscle.

-- help diagnose a heart attack
+- help them diagnose a heart attack

-- investigate chest pain
+- find the cause of your chest pain

 - find out how much heart or muscle tissue has been damaged